sadik-malik/piplup/packages/cache-buster/README.md

 - `loading` (optional): React node to be displayed while checking for updates.
 Default is `null`.
 - `verbose` (optional): Boolean indicating whether verbose logging should be enabled.
 Default is `false`.
 - `storageKey` (optional): local storage key for storing the unique release ID.
 Default is `RELEASE`
-- `children`: The child components to render within the cache buster.
+- `children` (optional): The child components to render within the cache buster.

 ## How It Works